Councils and Cat Management Facilities

 - a council facility with capacity to handle and hold cats

-- facility operated by the RSPCA Tasmania or the Hobart Cat Centre Inc.
+- a facility operated by RSPCA Tasmania

 Stray cats may be taken to cat management facilities where, if the animal is microchipped and the owner able to be located, the cat may be returned to its owner.
 If after notifying the owner, or if the owner cannot be found, the cat is not reclaimed within a specified period, the cat management facility may re-home, offer for sale or humanely destroy the animal.
 Stray cats may not be returned to their owners if they are not desexed or microchipped.
 Owners of cats may be liable for any costs relating to the care and treatment of the cat.